Currently there are no reasons to doubt the Riemann Hypothesis: The zeta function beyond the realm of computation

+Often we think in terms of the approximation \(\tilde{\gamma}_n \approx \frac{1}{2\pi} \gamma_n \log \gamma_n\).
 We leave it as an exercise to determine the average value of \(\tilde{\gamma}_n - n\) as \(n\to \infty\).
-The answer is in \hyperref[x:subsection:spectralrigidity]{Subsection~{\xreffont\ref{x:subsection:spectralrigidity}}}.
-That answer also explains the usual definition of \(S(t)\) in the case \(t\) is the imaginary part of a zero of the \(\zeta\)-function. \end{subsectionptx} \typeout{************************************************} \typeout{Subsection 2.3 The size of \(Z(t)\) and \(S(t)\)} \typeout{************************************************} \begin{subsectionptx}{The size of \(Z(t)\) and \(S(t)\)}{}{The size of \(Z(t)\) and \(S(t)\)}{}{}{g:subsection:idp95152224} A surprising fact about \(S(t)\) is that it grows very slowly.
-Assuming RH, Littlewood~\hyperlink{x:biblio:T}{[{\xreffont 83}]} showed that \(S(T) = O(\log T/\log\log T)\).
-It is conjectured \hyperlink{x:biblio:FGH}{[{\xreffont 36}]} that
+The answer is in \hyperref[spectralrigidity]{Subsection~{\xreffont\ref{spectralrigidity}}}.
+That answer also explains the usual definition of \(S(t)\) in the case \(t\) is the imaginary part of a zero of the \(\zeta\)-function. \end{subsectionptx} \typeout{************************************************} \typeout{Subsection 3.3 The size of \(Z(t)\) and \(S(t)\)} \typeout{************************************************} \begin{subsectionptx}{Subsection}{The size of \(Z(t)\) and \(S(t)\)}{}{The size of \(Z(t)\) and \(S(t)\)}{}{}{basics-5} The function \(S(t)\) is both the error term in the zero counting function \(N(t)\) and the imaginary part of~\(\log \zeta(\frac12 + i t)\).
+Viewed as the error term for a function that counts irregularly spaced points, it is perhaps surprising that \(S(t)\) grows very slowly.
+A consequence of that slow growth is that the zeros cannot stray too far from their expected location.
+We will see that this has profound implications for the behavior of the \(\zeta\)-function.